Vincent-Therrien/gpu-arena/readme.rst

 A Guided Tour of GPU Programming Frameworks
 +++++++++++++++++++++++++++++++++++++++++++

-Self-contained projects that show how to install a GPU programming framework, build GPU-accelerated programs, and execute them.
+Self-contained projects that show how to install GPU programming frameworks, build GPU-accelerated programs, and execute them.
 Refer to the ``readme`` file in each subdirectory for more information.